PrecambrianMollusc/IGAU_Bubble_Colonisation/README.md

 2) Add key for systems
 3) Improve camera movement controls.
 It is pretty slow when zoomed all the way in - maybe key movemnts to move quickly in x y z directions
 4) Add nebula check correct places
+5) Fix the x y z axis lables so they appear in right place and are visable
-5) Need to verify what is going on with x y z coordinates - is three.js using a left or right hand coordinate system?
+6) Need to verify what is going on with x y z coordinates - is three.js using a left or right hand coordinate system?
 Seems like their Y is 'up down' same as ED , but Z maybe 'left right and X in out - to be verified
-6) Need to add IGAU and mayme mercs of mikkum as a set.
+7) Need to add IGAU and mayme mercs of mikkum as a set.
 Need ot see where in the spansh dump the mirnor faction in control of the system is listed . is it part of the system meta data with the main  allegiance power or burried in the station data
-7) If i don't wan't to redo the whole extraction I can likly get a seperate csv from spansh website and then lookup and replace those in the python / pyvista routine
+8) If i don't wan't to redo the whole extraction I can likly get a seperate csv from spansh website and then lookup and replace those in the python / pyvista routine
-8) Add moving focus ball, so as the camera focus is moved the focal point sphere moves
+9) Add moving focus ball, so as the camera focus is moved the focal point sphere moves
-9) Improve the before / after switch either wording or implement toggle switch
+10) Improve the before / after switch either wording or implement toggle switch
-10) Add KDE surfaces for system control - It should be a single switch in the UI to enable or disable which is dependent on the faction selected switch.
+11) Add KDE surfaces for system control - It should be a single switch in the UI to enable or disable which is dependent on the faction selected switch.
 Need to see how KDE meshes export from PYvista and render in three.js.
 May or maynot be too much data